Gravitational form factors of nuclei in the Skyrme model: Numerical results

-The results for the $B>3$ solutions with $\lambda=0$ are plotted in \cref{subfig:mediumB_D} and \cref{subfig:highB_D}.
+The results for the $B>3$ solutions with $\lambda=0$ are plotted in \cref{subfig:mediumB_D} and \cref{subfig:highB_D}, and the values at the origin $D(0)$ are summarized in Table 1.
 All the curves start with a negative value, with their absolute value increasing with $B$, and cross zero at least once for some value of $|t|$.
 The number of nodes increases with $B$, and they appear earlier for higher values of $B$.
-The oscillation is caused by the spherical Bessel function $j_2$ in (\ref{main}) convoluted with the increasingly flatter density profile of larger-$B$ solutions.
+That $D(t=0)$ is negative is consistent with the general expectation \cite{Polyakov:2018zvc}, but the sign of $D(t)$ for $t\neq 0$ is not constrained by any physical argument.
+Technically, the oscillation is caused by the spherical Bessel function $j_2$ in (\ref{main}) convoluted with the increasingly flatter density profile of larger-$B$ solutions.

 The particular values of the $D_B(0)$ for each topological sector will depend strongly on the specific values of the parameters of the model.
 However, their scaling with the topological charge, or atomic number, of the nuclei is a genuine prediction of the Skyrme model.
 We have found that the $B$-dependence is very well fitted by a simple power-law $D_B(0)\propto B^\beta$, or equivalently,